Now United: 2018: Debut, Promo World Tour and Pepsi

 On 5 July, Now United debuted in the United States on The Late Late Show with James Corden performing "Summer in the City".
-In less than three months, the group released the official videos of three singles, on 24 July, "What Are We Waiting For", shot in South Korea; on 28 September, "Who Would Think That Love?" shot in Mexico; and on 6 November, "All Day", shot in California.
-During their Indian tour, Now United shot "How We Do It", released on December 15, which featured Indian rapper Badshah.
-On 29 December, Dreams Come True: The Documentary was released, showcasing the creation process of the group.
+On 24 July, Now United released the single/music video for "What Are We Waiting For", filmed in South Korea.
+On 20 September, Now United released the single/music video for "Who Would Think That Love?", filmed in Mexico.
+On 15 December, the group released the single/music video for "How We Do It", filmed in India, featuring Indian rapper Badshah.

 2019: Special Olympics and Dreams Come True Tour

-On 29 January 2019, "Beautiful Life", which was also shot in India, was also released.
+On 29 January 2019, the music video for "Beautiful Life", which was also filmed in India, was also released.